castelojb/research_flow/README.md

 ### 📊 Visual Workflow Generation

-After defining your kernels and transformers, you can generate a visual representation of your workflow.
-This is particularly useful for documentation and sharing your research process with collaborators.
+Now that you have a structured experiment pipeline, you can easily visualize the workflow using the `pipeline_graph` property.
+This feature allows you to generate a visual representation of your workflow, making it easier to understand and communicate your research process.

 ```python
 [...]